-Food borne illness affect about 48 million Americans every year!
+Foodborne illness affects about 48 million Americans every year!

 According to the Center for Disease Control and Prevention 128,000 of those American are hospitalized and 3,000 die.
 Taking the proper precautions to protect yourself while cooking at home is important, but washing raw meat won't help.
 If you're worried about bacteria lingering on meat that isn't washed you really shouldn't be.
 Harmful pathogens are killed off during the cooking process.

-Don't follow the internal temperature guidelines in you favorite cookbook either!
+Don't follow the internal temperature guidelines in your favorite cookbook either!
 A study from North Carolina State University actually found that about ⅓ of the recommended temperatures in cookbooks were wrong.
-Instead follow the guidelines above from the U.S.D.A and to check for any updates.
+Instead, follow the guidelines above from the U.S.D.A and to check for any updates.

 Remember, those recommended temperatures are the internal temperature of the meat you're checking for, not the temperature you're setting the oven to.
 To properly check the temperature of your meat insert the food thermometer into the thickest part of the meat, away from the bone and areas with high fat.
 Make sure you clean the thermometer with hot, soapy water every time you use it.

 When it comes to your fruits and vegetables, it's important to keep rinsing them.
-According to the FDA it's actually easier to contract a food borne illness from raw lettuce than it is from properly cooked meat.
+According to the FDA, it's actually easier to contract a foodborne illness from raw lettuce than it is from properly cooked meat.
 If you're buying pre-packed vegetables that are labeled "pre-washed" there's no need to rinse them again.
-If you're produce hasn't been washed yet, the best way to rinse them is with cold running water.
+If your produce hasn't been washed yet, the best way to rinse them is with cold running water.
 The FDA actually advises against using detergents or soaps, because they leave a residue and aren't proven to be more effective than cold water.